Brown dwarf: Brown dwarfs around stars

+White dwarf–brown dwarf binaries

 Brown dwarfs around white dwarfs are quite rare.
-GD 165B, the prototype of the L dwarfs, is one such system.
+GD 165 B, the prototype of the L dwarfs, is one such system.
+Such systems can be useful in determining the age of the system and the mass of the brown dwarf.
+Other white dwarf-brown dwarf binaries are COCONUTS-1 AB (7 billion years old), and LSPM J0055+5948 AB (10 billion years old), SDSS J22255+0016 AB (2 billion years old) WD 0806−661 AB (1.5–2.7 billion years old).

 Systems with close, tidally locked brown dwarfs orbiting around white dwarfs belong to the post common envelope binaries or PCEBs.
-Only 8 confirmed PCEBs containing a white dwarf with a brown dwarf companion are known, including WD 0137-349 AB.
-In the past history of these close white dwarf-brown dwarf binaries, the brown dwarf is engulfed by the star in the red giant phase.
+Only eight confirmed PCEBs containing a white dwarf with a brown dwarf companion are known, including WD 0137-349 AB.
+In the past history of these close white dwarf–brown dwarf binaries, the brown dwarf is engulfed by the star in the red giant phase.
 Brown dwarfs with a mass lower than 20 Jupiter masses would evaporate during the engulfment.
 The dearth of brown dwarfs orbiting close to white dwarfs can be compared with similar observations of brown dwarfs around main-sequence stars, described as the brown-dwarf desert.
-The PCEB might evolve into a cataclysmic variable star (CV*) with the brown dwarf as the donor and in the last stage of the system the binary might merge.
+The PCEB might evolve into a cataclysmic variable star (CV*) with the brown dwarf as the donor.
+Simulations have shown that highly evolved CV* are mostly associated with substellar donors (up to 80%).
+A type of CV*, called WZ Sge-type dwarf nova often show donors with a mass near the borderline of low-mass stars and brown dwarfs.
+The binary BW Sculptoris is such a dwarf nova with a brown dwarf donor.
+This brown dwarf likely formed when a donor star lost enough mass to become a brown dwarf.
+The mass loss comes with a loss of the orbital period until it reaches a minimum of 70–80 minutes at which the period increases again.
+This gives this evolutionary stage the name period bouncer.
+There could also exist brown dwarfs that merged with white dwarfs.
 The nova CK Vulpeculae might be a result of such a white dwarf–brown dwarf merger.